PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 running
     being processed on a worker node finished
-    successfully processed and the corresponding job is still running cancelled
+    successfully processed, and the corresponding job is still running cancelled
     the job was killed before the even range was successfully processed discarded
     the job was killed in the merging state after the event range had finished done
     successfully processed and waiting to be merged.
-The corresponding job went to a final job status. failed
+The corresponding job went to final job status. failed
     failed to be processed
 fatal
     failed with a fatal error or attempt number reached the max merged
-    the corresponding ES merge job successfully finished corrupted
+    the related ES merge job successfully finished corrupted
-    the event is flagged as corrupted in order to be re-processed since corresponding zip file is problematic
+    the event is flagged as corrupted to be re-processed since the corresponding zip file is problematic

 ---------